 To help make a decision on which software is right and where to start, we've put together this article that pits Photoshop vs Lightroom.
 Don't have either programme yet?
-Sign up to Creative Cloud here or explore our list of the best Adobe deals at the moment and see the deals we've found below.
+Get a free trial of Creative Cloud or explore our list of the best Adobe deals at the moment and see the deals we've found below.

 What is Lightroom?